Skip to main content

 Initial scientific understanding often emphasized testosterone as the primary regulator of male bone health.
 However, compelling evidence from clinical observations and interventional studies has reshaped this view.
 Individuals with genetic conditions leading to a deficiency in estrogen production or estrogen receptor function, despite having normal or even elevated testosterone levels, exhibit significant skeletal abnormalities.
 These include reduced bone mineral density, unfused growth plates, and increased bone turnover, pointing directly to estrogen’s critical influence.

 Research indicates that estrogen exerts a more dominant influence on bone resorption in men, while both estrogen and testosterone contribute to bone formation.
-Longitudinal studies have further demonstrated a stronger correlation between circulating and in men, particularly in older age groups.
+Longitudinal studies have further demonstrated a stronger correlation between circulating estrogen levels and bone mineral density in men, particularly in older age groups.
 This suggests that declining estrogen levels, even in the presence of adequate testosterone, can contribute significantly to age-related bone loss in men.

 Understanding this fundamental role of estrogen in male bone physiology sets the stage for comprehending the implications of its suppression.
 Whether through therapeutic interventions or other physiological changes, any action that reduces estrogen availability in men warrants careful consideration of its long-term skeletal ramifications.